 Lesson 2 – make the action you want people to take super easy and simple

 The simplicity of the platform is another key learning.
-Making sure that when we are putting in call to actions or putting forward an offer that we make it simple, clear, and easy for people to understand is essential.
+Making sure that when we are putting in call to action or putting forward an offer that we make it simple, clear, and easy for people to understand is essential.
 After all, you are vying for attention against a million other things that are going on in the social media platform, let alone what else is going on around a person.

 Lesson 3 – make sure you answer all the questions

 One of the key barriers that Lego needed to overcome with this platform was to address the safety concerns of the parents.
 While not their target audience, parents were key to getting kids onto the platform to use it.
-Lego overcame this by being up front and address these concerns head on by telling kids to get their parents to help them setting themselves up on the app as well as being up front about the vetting procedure for any content that is to be published.
+Lego overcame this by being up front and address these concerns head-on by telling kids to get their parents to help them setting themselves up on the app as well as being upfront about the vetting procedure for any content that is to be published.

 As a lesson for others, this is a no-brainer.
 When you're talking to people, and your potential customers online, answer their questions.
 Lead with value, so that you're answering the questions before they ask them.
 This means that you're offering a transparent experience and people are not having to think hard about whether they should buy from you.

 Lesson 4 – make it easy to share your message

 Lego have taken a real life ‘experience’ with their product and they have made it into a shareable digital format that allows people to easily share the word, putting referral and word of mouth marketing onto steroids.

 Think about your own product and how people are using it in the real world, and how you might use it to take that into the online world to help people share and talk about your product or service.
 If there is not an obvious way to do this, is there a way that you can encourage your customers to actively share photos of them using or engaging with your brand in some way?
 Content that is generated by people – not the brand – are worth their weight in gold.
 It provides you with tacit recommendations by showing real people using your product or service as independent proof points that other people should also consider using your product.